Hello everyone! How is it going?

 It is the Matoi flag.

-Whoever became the Hikeshi aimed to grab the flag with some ribbons attached underneath.
+Many young guys became the Hikeshi and dreamed of grabbing the flag with some ribbons attached underneath.

-It is because the leader was the only position allowed to do so.
+It is because the leader was the only position allowed to do.

 OK.
 How did such a position with a flag work in the danger zones?